-This Boston Region MPO LRTP, Paths to a Sustainable Region, is financially constrained to projections of federal and state resources reasonably expected to be available during the appropriate time frame.
+This Boston Region MPO's amended LRTP is financially constrained to projections of federal and state resources reasonably expected to be available during the appropriate time frame.
 Projections of federal resources are based upon the estimated apportionment of the federal authorizations contained in SAFETEA-LU, the six-year transportation reauthorization bill, as allocated to the region by the state or as allocated among the various Massachusetts MPOs according to federal formulas or MPO agreement.
 Projections of state resources are based upon the allocations contained in the current state Transportation Bond Bill and historic trends.
-Therefore, the LRTP complies with federal requirements relating to financial planning.
+Therefore, this amended LRTP complies with federal requirements relating to financial planning.